pcaston/OpenPeerPower.github.io/source/_integrations/http.markdown

 <div class='note'>

 Configuring trusted_networks via the `http` integration will be deprecated and moved to `auth_providers` instead.
 For instructions, see <a href="/docs/authentication/providers/#trusted-networks">trusted networks</a>.
-In Home Assistant 0.89.0 and 0.89.1, you need place the trusted network under both `http` and `auth_providers` if you still want to use trusted networks features.
+In Open Peer Power 0.89.0 and 0.89.1, you need place the trusted network under both `http` and `auth_providers` if you still want to use trusted networks features.
 You can remove it from `http` section starting from 0.89.2.

 </div>